mmx1/sslScanGo/README.md

 which will run 25,000 randomly selected from the top 1 million, should take ~ 8 hours.
 It is recommended that you spawn the task as follows:

-    scripts/runRand.sh > progress.txt &
+    scripts/runRand.sh > progress.txt & disown

-and disown the process id.
-You can then safely log out, come back, and inspect the tail of the progress file.
+Disowning the process will allow you to safely logout, come back, and inspect the tail of the progress file.

+    tail -f output.txt

 The script may hang on a few outstanding hosts.
 If so, you can kill the scanner and manually trigger the populator and analyzer: